-\Students transferring with 30 or more credit hours are exempt from this requirement.
+Students transferring with 30 or more credit hours of courses required for the Commerce degree are exempt from this requirement.

-\\Students wishing to pursue additional Math courses as electives are advised to choose MATH 100-3 (Calculus I) and MATH 220-3 (Linear Algebra).
+Students wishing to pursue additional Math courses as electives are advised to choose MATH 100-3 (Calculus I) and MATH 220-3 (Linear Algebra).